aditi-bhaskar/bittle/README.md

 # bittle
-guess the bit... or switch into byte mode for a challenge!
+guess the bit... or switch into nibble or byte mode for a challenge!

 ===============================================